booksaw/BetterTeams/wiki/docs/04-configuration/Managing-the-TAB-Menu.md

 cannot be tested, and there are alternative options, but this is the style of plugin you should use).
 For more information you will have to view the plugin page of the plugin that supports PlaceholderAPI.

-# Conflict
+## Plugin Conflicts

 Plugin conflicts in this area are caused by minecraft limitations.
-To display team names in the TAB menu along with other functionality, the player must be assigned to a [ `/minecraft:team` team](https://minecraft.fandom.com/wiki/Commands/team).
+To display team names in the TAB menu along with other functionality, the player must be assigned to a [`/minecraft:team` team](https://minecraft.fandom.com/wiki/Commands/team).
 These teams by nature are more limited than the teams created within the BetterTeams plugin along with being more temperamental to work with.
 The issues arise as a player can only be assigned to a single team, but as many plugins make use of this feature, sometimes two plugins cannot function on the same server as both plugins require the player to be added to a plugin